td2334/OS_Artifact_Collector_DeWall_Kovach/README.md

 Libraries required: pypsrp, tkinter, paramiko, and subprocess

-You require an Admionistrator Powershell Window if on Windows System
+You require an Administrator Powershell Window if on Windows System